flatironinstitute/finufft/docs/index.rst

-For the same accuracy in 3D, the library is 2-12 times faster on a single core than the single-threaded fast Gaussian gridding `CMCL libraries of Greengard-Lee <http://www.cims.nyu.edu/cmcl/nufft/nufft.html>`_, and in the multi-core setting is usually faster than the `Chemnitz NFFT3 library <https://www-user.tu-chemnitz.de/~potts/nfft/>`_ even when the latter is allowed a RAM-intensive full precomputation of the kernel.
+For the same accuracy in 3D, the library is 2-12 times faster on a single core than the single-threaded fast Gaussian gridding `CMCL libraries of Greengard-Lee <http://www.cims.nyu.edu/cmcl/nufft/nufft.html>`_, and in the multi-core setting for spreading-dominated problems is faster than the `Chemnitz NFFT3 library <https://www-user.tu-chemnitz.de/~potts/nfft/>`_ even when the latter is allowed a RAM-intensive full precomputation of the kernel.
 This is especially true for highly non-uniform point distributions and/or high precision.
 Our library does not require precomputation and uses minimal RAM.

+Note that we have not yet optimized for repeated *small* problems (less than 10000 points), and the NFFT3 library is often faster for these.
+(In this case, also consider using the naive matrix GEMM).
+A multiple strength-vector interface will be written shortly to address this.

 .. toctree::
    :maxdepth: 2